Minxrod/CETris/readme.txt

- tetris.wiki, mostly tetris.wiki/SRS but also the scoring pages and stuff Whoever made NullPoMino, for being an inspiration of what a tetris game can be KermMartian for making Tetric A, a similar inspiration to NullPo but on calculator already
+ tetris.wiki, mostly tetris.wiki/SRS but also the scoring pages and stuff Whoever made NullPoMino, for being an inspiration of what a tetris game can be KermMartian for making Tetric A, a similar inspiration to NullPo but on calculator already Various individuals in the cemetech discord who helped with strange bugs or advice